othermedia/js-handbook/index.md

 For example, suppose you want to access the main header of a page.
 You could get the first `h1` element on the page:

+    // Vanilla DOM code
     document.querySelectorAll('h1')[0]

+    // Ojay code
+    Ojay('#h1').at(0)

 However, it would be better to give that element an `id` value in your HTML and then access it via that:

+    // Vanilla DOM code
     document.getElementById('page-title');

+    // Ojay code
+    Ojay.byId('page-title')

 This will be an order of magnitude faster.
+Ojay's `byId` function simply wraps `getElementById`, and thus takes advantage of the same browser implementation details to guarantee a speed boost.